Overview:

 Adopter Requirements:

-• Honey will need a secure, fully-contained home in future — she's a bit of an adventurer and can’t be trusted off-lead or around open gates at present and without further training.
+- Fencing: Honey MUST have a secure, fully-contained home in future — she's a bit of an adventurer and can’t be trusted off-lead or around open gates at present and without further training.
 Her foster mum advises that she is "a climber as far as getting out goes."
 So she will require a well-fenced home to ensure her safety and training in this area.
+Honey should be inside, crated, if her owners are out to prevent escaping, fence climbing etc.

 Note: Before applying to adopt, please ensure you meet the adopter requirements listed above.
 These guidelines are set with the dogs' needs in mind, based on input from foster carers.
 If you do not meet these requirements, your application will be declined, as there are no exceptions.
 Please review the criteria carefully.
 Thank you!